-After reading Tommy's letter and the possibility of a class action lawsuit being filed, Mr. Plex was livid.
-Not knowing how to proceed, he decided to contact other theatre owners in the area to see if they had also been notified as being potential defendants in Tommy's threatened class action lawsuit.
-After learning that all of his competitors had been contacted, Mr. Plex's initial reaction was "Good!
+After reading Tammy's letter and the possibility of a class action lawsuit being filed, Ms. Plex was livid.
+Not knowing how to proceed, she decided to contact other theatre owners in the area to see if they had also been notified as being potential defendants in Tammy's threatened class action lawsuit.
+After learning that all of her competitors had been contacted, Ms. Plex's initial reaction was "Good!
 With my untarnished reputation, I'll prevail in the lawsuit, but my competitors will go under.
 Then I'll be the only show in town."
-However, after realizing that he too could go belly up, Mr. Plex decided that it would be better if he and his competitors stuck together and prepared to defend any lawsuit by forming a consortium.
-Pleased with his esprit de corps strategy, Mr. Plex presented his idea to his competitors.
+However, after realizing that he too could go belly up, Ms. Plex decided that it would be better if she and her competitors stuck together and prepared to defend any lawsuit by forming a consortium.
+Pleased with her esprit de corps strategy, Ms. Plex presented her idea to her competitors.
 The response was overwhelmingly positive and the consortium was formed.

 After much debate, the consortium agreed that it would be useful to know the percentage of all theater goers who are unhappy with the practice of showing advertisements before the featured film begins.
-They reason that if the percentage is small, then Tommy is a "voice in the wilderness" and there is no basis for a class action lawsuit.
-On the other hand, if the percentage is substantial, then perhaps Tommy's response is not an aberration, in which case the more prudent course of action would be to proceed cautiously in the hope of avoiding the cost of defending a lawsuit.
-The consortium, while suspecting that the percentage is relatively low, probably less than 10%, decides to apply the following decision rule: if the percentage is actually 10% or more, the consortium will seriously consider negotiating a settlement of any lawsuit filed by Tommy.
-However, if the percentage is less than 10%, they will vigorously defend any lawsuit filed by Tommy.
+They reason that if the percentage is small, then Tammy is a "voice in the wilderness" and there is no basis for a class action lawsuit.
+On the other hand, if the percentage is substantial, then perhaps Tammy's response is not an aberration, in which case the more prudent course of action would be to proceed cautiously in the hope of avoiding the cost of defending a lawsuit.
+The consortium, while suspecting that the percentage is relatively low, probably less than 10%, decides to apply the following decision rule: if the percentage is actually 10% or more, the consortium will seriously consider negotiating a settlement of any lawsuit filed by Tammy.
+However, if the percentage is less than 10%, they will vigorously defend any lawsuit filed by Tammy.

 The consortium is not sure how to go about surveying its patrons.
 In addition, the consortium is not sure what to do with the results of the survey if in fact it is conducted.
-Further, the consortium is concerned about the causes of action that Tommy may include in his lawsuit.
+Further, the consortium is concerned about the causes of action that Tammy may include in her lawsuit.

-Your law firm handles business law matters, with a specialty in statistical analysis, and has been hired by Mr. Plex.
-Mr. Plex has indicated to you that he has several concerns and would like your firm to provide him some answers.
+Your law firm handles business law matters, with a specialty in statistical analysis, and has been hired by Ms. Plex.
+Ms. Plex has indicated to you that she has several concerns and would like your firm to provide her some answers.